electricimp/Firebase/README.md

 As an alternative to passing in a callback, you can include the Electric Imp Promise library [GitHub](https://github.com/electricimp/Promise/).
 If the promise library is included, the methods *read()*, *write()*, *remove()*, *update()* and *push()* will return a promise if no callback is provided.

 **To add Promise library to your project, add** `#require "promise.class.nut:3.0.0"` **to the top of your agent code.**
+TODO - should we update the version to 4.0.0 ?

 ### Constructor: Firebase(*instanceName[, authKey][, domain][, debug]*) ###